 4. Don't use jargon.

-Jargon can make respondents feel unintelligent.
+Jargon can make respondents feel like they aren't in the loop.
 Use clear, straightforward language that doesn't require a respondent to consult a dictionary.

 6. Don't write double-barreled questions.

 Double-barreled survey questions ask two questions at once.
 If you present two questions at the same time, respondents won't know which one to answer -- and your results will be misleading.

 Here's an example of a double-barreled survey question: "Are you satisfied or unsatisfied with your compensation and career growth at your current employer?"